OctopusDeploy/blog/blog/2021-10/rolling-back-k8s/index.md

  -
 ---

-For various reasons, not every deployment goes as smoothly as we would like.
-Bugs, unforseen circumstances, or hardware limitations can dictate whether an application will run once deployed to a Kubernetes cluster.
+For various reasons, not every deployment goes as smoothly as we would like when deploying to Kubernetes.
+Bugs, container environment variables, and/or hardware limitations can dictate whether an application will run once deployed to a Kubernetes cluster.
 In the scenarios where the fix isn't easy or the application is unresponsive, you need to go back to the previous version, often referred to as a rollback.
 In this post, I'll describe some general and Kubernetes specific rollback strategies using Octopus Deploy.

 ## Example deployment process
 This post uses the built-in `Deploy Kubernetes Containers` to deploy a containerized version of the PetClinic, Java-based application.
 This application consists of a web front-end and a MySQL back-end.
 The MySQL back-end is also deployed as a container with the database updates being performed as a Kuberentes Job using Flyway.
 The example process looks like this: